 Congressman Jim Cooper was born and raised in Tennessee.
-He and Martha, his wife of thirty years, live in Nashville and have three children.
+He and Martha, his wife of thirty-three years, live in Nashville and have three children.

 A New York Times columnist called him “the House’s conscience, a lonely voice for civility in this ugly era” and a “tart-tongued moderate” who “seeks bipartisanship on fiscal matters and other issues in a polarized political climate.”
 USA Today named him one of the “Brave 38” of a “tiny band of heroes” in Congress for his work on a bipartisan budget plan.